wutong8023/Auto-Bibfile/README.md

 # Auto-Bibfile
 Auto-Bibfile is an automatic toolkit for README.md generation based on bibtex file.

-This repository is maintained by [Tongtong Wu](https://wutong8023.site).
-Please don't hesitate to collaborate or fix some entries.
-The automation script of this repo is partially adapted from [Automatic_Awesome_Bibliography](https://github.com/TLESORT/Automatic_Awesome_Bibliography).

 ## Quick Start
 - Install:
 ```pip install bibtexparser```